Timvdv/Thinking-Cleaner-Pebble/README.md

 Thinking-Cleaner-Pebble
 =======================

-A Pebble (smartwatch) remote for the Roomba (requires the Thinking cleaner module)
+A Pebble remote for the Roomba vacuum cleaner.

+**requires**
+- A Pebble smartwatch
+- Roomba with Thinking Cleaner module (http://www.thinkingcleaner.com)